Petitions for a Change of Custody

 BY: Candace M. Williams

 This article attempts to identify recent case law involving Petitions for Change of Custody based upon a change of condition.
-This article is geared toward those divorced, with minor children.
+This article is geared toward those divorced, with minor children in Gainesville or anywhere in Georgia.

 In November 2003, the Supreme Court of Georgia in Bodne v.
 Bodne, 277 Ga.
 445, 588 S.E.2d 728, (2003) (Benham, J., dissenting) overruled or changed many years of child custody law as the Court rescinded the well established presumption that custodial parents have a prima facie right to retain custody.